nrstickley/inspector/README.md

 # InSpector

-In_Spect_or is a GUI tool for inspecting the output of the SIR Spectra Decontamination module.
+InSpector is a GUI tool for inspecting the output of the SIR Spectra Decontamination module.

 ## Requirements